 The two-way interface is not relevant for NorDig.
-However, the two-way interface will act as front-end interface for reception of multicast signals in case of IPTV, where IPTV is defined as a DVB-transport stream encapsulated in IP packages multicasted or unicasted over an IP-network, see sections 3.5 and 8.3.
+However, the two-way interface will act as front-end interface for reception of multicast signals in case of IPTV, where IPTV is defined as a DVB-transport stream encapsulated in IP packages multicasted or unicasted over an IP-network, see sections Error!
+Reference source not found. and 8.3.

 The two-way interface to the IP-based network may also be used by the NorDig IRD to download new software.
 This is the most appropriate mechanism for software updates that are applicable to IP-based services, as they are immediately available to NorDig IRDs that are connected to the IP-based network.